9. Application security

 Guides and solutions to use:

-You can sign artifacts within a pipeline using Cosign
+To sign artifacts within a pipeline, you can use Cosign

 To ensure the reliability, security, and compatibility of applications in Managed Service for Kubernetes, a service for automatic scaling and deployment of applications, you need to minimize the risk of issues, vulnerabilities, and failures during your application deployment and runtime.
 To do this, use signatures and signature verification in Managed Service for Kubernetes with Cosign and Kyverno.